ordina-jworks/ordina-jworks.github.io/_posts/2018-03-29-Kickstarter-Trajectory-2018-light.md

 # What we have done

 ### Intro Kickstarter Trajectory & Dev Environment
-On our first day we got a brief introduction to Ordina JWorks by [Yannick De Turck](/author/yannick-de-turck/).
+On our first day we got a brief introduction to Ordina JWorks by [Yannick De Turck](/author/yannick-de-turck/){:target="_blank"}.
 We have learned that JWorks consists of 10 competence centers: Agile & DevOps, API & Microservices, Application Security, Cloud Native Platforms, Continuous Integration & Delivery, Big Fast Data, Internet of Things & Machine Learning, Javascript & Hybrid Mobile, JVM Languages and Software Architecture.
 Every competence center is responsible for organizing workshops and presentations.
-As an Ordina consultant it’s possible to contribute to one of these competence centers, for example by writing a blog post or an article on the JWorks Docs.
+As an Ordina consultant it’s possible to contribute to one of these competence centers.
+For example by writing a blog post on the JWorks Tech Blog, writing an article on the JWorks Docs, or assisting with a workshop.

-We have received two books to read: [Oracle Certified Associate Java SE8](https://www.goodreads.com/book/show/23059696-oca) (to obtain a Java 8 certificate) and [Clean Code](https://www.goodreads.com/book/show/3735293-clean-code?from_search=true).
+We have received two books to read: [Oracle Certified Associate Java SE8](https://www.goodreads.com/book/show/23059696-oca){:target="_blank"} (to obtain the Java 8 certificate) and [Clean Code](https://www.goodreads.com/book/show/3735293-clean-code?from_search=true){:target="_blank"}.
 These books are an absolute must for every junior developer!
-[Yannick](/author/yannick-de-turck/) showed us the preferred stack of JWorks for the backend and frontend.
+[Yannick](/author/yannick-de-turck/){:target="_blank"} showed us the preferred stack of JWorks for the backend and frontend.
 Later we have seen that Ordina operates according to the secure-by-design principle which means that every consultant will be trained to achieve certifications in security.
 Security should be inside every consultant's DNA.

 In the afternoon we have learned about the following topics:
 - Integrated Development Environments (IDEs) and how important it is to choose the right one
-- Build tools: Maven, Gradle and NPM
+- Build tools: Maven, Gradle and npm
-- Version Control System: SVN and GIT
+- Version Control System: Git
 - Continuous integration
 - Scrum and Agile
 - Improving your productivity as a developer

 ### Java
-On Tuesday we got our first learning session from [Yannick De Turck](/author/yannick-de-turck/).
+On Tuesday we got our first learning session from [Yannick De Turck](/author/yannick-de-turck/){:target="_blank"}.
 In the morning we talked about all the new features since Java 7.
-Especially streams in Java 8 and the var keyword in Java 10 caught my attention.
+Especially streams in Java 8 and the `var` keyword in Java 10 caught my attention.
-Streams and lambdas were the biggest change in Java 8 and severely altered the way we write code, I believe 'var' will do the same for Java 10.
+Streams and lambdas were the biggest change in Java 8 and severely altered the way we write code, I believe `var` will do the same for Java 10.
 But it will take some time before we can use it in production environments of course, since Oracle doesn't provide long-term support for versions 9 and 10.